infobsmi/b33s/helm/minio/README.md

 ### Configure TLS

-To enable TLS for MinIO containers, acquire TLS certificates from a CA or create self-signed certificates.
-While creating / acquiring certificates ensure the corresponding domain names are set as per the standard [DNS naming conventions](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#pod-identity) in a Kubernetes StatefulSet (for a distributed MinIO setup).
+To enable TLS for B33S containers, acquire TLS certificates from a CA or create self-signed certificates.
+While creating / acquiring certificates ensure the corresponding domain names are set as per the standard [DNS naming conventions](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#pod-identity) in a Kubernetes StatefulSet (for a distributed B33S setup).
 Then create a secret using

 ```bash
 kubectl create secret generic tls-ssl-minio --from-file=path/to/private.key --from-file=path/to/public.crt